Whitney Nic James

 Click To Tweet

-As I continued to pray and eventually journal my way through the first trimester, I began to realize that just because I don’t like being pregnant doesn’t mean I’m not grateful for the blessing.
-I’m eternally grateful that God chose me to carry life and it’s something I don’t take for granted, at all.
-I just needed to be reminded that one, I’m allowed to feel human emotions and two, carrying a baby ain’t easy.
-It’s mentally, physically, emotionally and sometimes spiritually draining.
+As I continued to pray and journal through the first trimester, I realized that just because I don’t like being pregnant doesn’t mean I’m not grateful for the blessing.
+I’m eternally grateful that God chose me to carry life, which I don’t take for granted.
+I just needed to be reminded that I’m allowed to feel human emotions, and two, carrying a baby ain’t easy.
+It’s mentally, physically, emotionally, and sometimes spiritually draining.

 Smiling at 17 Weeks